Skip to the main content

 Employment & Advancement

-Psychiatric nurses may be employed in a wide variety of settings.
+Psychiatric nurses may work in a variety of settings.
 About two-thirds of psychiatric nurses employed in Alberta work in hospitals.
-Most of the others are hired at:
+Most others work for:

-• Community mental health programs and clinics (for example, support services for people with disabilities or chemical dependencies, crisis services, and suicide-prevention programs)
+• Community mental-health programs and clinics, such as support services for people with disabilities or chemical dependencies, crisis services, and suicide-prevention programs

 • Residential care facilities